wp-plugins/autoptimize/readme.txt

 * excluding JS-variables (or sometimes CSS-selectors) that change on a per page (or per pageload) basis.
 You can read how you can do that [in this blogpost](http://blog.futtta.be/2014/03/19/how-to-keep-autoptimizes-cache-size-under-control-and-improve-visitor-experience/).

-= Why is "look only in head" marked as deprecated = While "look only in head" still works, it will in the next major version be replaced by an option to choose if inline JS/ CSS should be autoptimized.
+= Why is "look only in head" marked as deprecated =

+While "look only in head" still works, it will in the next major version be replaced by an option to choose if inline JS/ CSS should be autoptimized (which is much more useful).
 So this is just a small heads up, really.

 = What can I do with the API? =